Consensys/quorum-kubernetes/azure/README.md

 ./scripts/bootstrap.sh "AKS_RESOURCE_GROUP" "AKS_CLUSTER_NAME" "AKS_MANAGED_IDENTITY" "AKS_NAMESPACE"
 ```

-3. Deploy the charts as per the `dev` or `prod` folder readme files
+3. Deploy the charts as per the `helm` [readme](../helm/README.md) files

 ## Customizing for production

-Once you are familiar with the base setup using the dev charts, please adjust the configuration ie num of nodes, topology etc to suit your requirements.
+Once you are familiar with the `playground`, please adjust the configuration ie num of nodes, topology etc to suit your requirements.

 Some things are already setup and mereley need your config eg:
 - Alerting has been setup via an Action group but requires either an email address or slack webhook to send the alerts to.
 There are also basic alerts created for you which will utilize the action group.
 The list is not exhaustive and you should add alerts based on log queries in Azure Monitor to suit your requirements.
 Please refer to the [Azure Docs](https://docs.microsoft.com/en-us/azure/azure-monitor/alerts/action-groups-create-resource-manager-template) for more information

 - Monitoring via Prometheus and Grafana with the Besu and GoQuorum dashboards is enabled, but for production use please configure Grafana with your choice of auth mechanism eg OAuth.

-- Persistent volume claims: In the prod template, the size of the claims has been set to 100Gi, if you have a storage account that you wish to use you can set that up in the storageClass and additionally lower the size (which lowers cost)

-- In the production setup, we do **not** overwrite or delete node keys or the like from KeyVault and the charts are designed to be fail-safe ie if you accidentally delete the deployment and rerun it you will have you existing keys to match any permissions setup that you have.
-You will need to manually delete anything in vault.

 - To extend your nodes and allow other nodes (in a different cluster or outside Azure), you will need to peer your VNet with the other one and ensure that the CIDR blocks don't conflict.
 Once done the external nodes should be able to communicate with your nodes in AKS